-There are only two sizeable colonies in New York and a large percentage of the statewide population nests at a single location.
-Roseate Terns are threatend by the loss of breeding habitat to coastal development and rising sea-levels, human disturbance, predation, and increased flooding from storms due to climate change.
-Buckley and Buckley (1981) cited evidence that North Atlantic populations may be relict while the species origination and core distribution is tropical.
-Roseate Terns are listed as endangered in the state by the NY Department of Environmental Conservation and the northeatern U.S. population is federally-listed as endangered.
+There is only one sizeable colony in New York.
+Roseate Terns are threatend by loss of breeding habitat from coastal development, rising sea-levels, human disturbance, predation, and increased flooding from storms due to climate change.
+Buckley and Buckley (1981) suggested that North Atlantic populations may be relict, citing that the species core distribution is tropical.
+Roseate Terns are listed as endangered in the state by the NY Department of Environmental Conservation and the northeatern U.S. population is federally listed as endangered.

-Historical trends are not entirely known but it is likely that numbers declined significantly along with other tern species due to hunting and the millinery trade in the late 1800's and early 1900's.
+Historical trends are not entirely known but numbers likely declined significantly along with other tern species in the late 1800's and early 1900's due to hunting and the millinery trade.
 Eaton (1910) reported only a few known nesting locations (McGowan and Corwin 2008).
 The passage of the Migratory Bird Treaty Act in 1918 enabled recovery to begin and numbers increased during the mid-1900's (Bull 1974).
 From 1974 to 1977 the species suffered significant declines simultaneously in New York and Massachusetts (Buckley and Buckley 1981).
-By 1978 Rosetae Tern numbers had declined by 66% on Long Island (Buckley and Buckley 1981).
-As a result of this decline, the remaining birds were concentrated in few large colonies (Buckley and Buckley 1981, Nisbet 1980, Hays 1998).
+By 1978 Roseate Tern numbers had declined by 66% on Long Island (Buckley and Buckley 1981).
+As a result of this decline, the remaining birds were concentrated in a few large colonies (Buckley and Buckley 1981, Nisbet 1980, Hays 1998).

-Historically, Roseate Tern numbers were reduced by egging and the millinery trade before the passage of the Migratory Bird Treat Act (1918).
-Today Roseate Terns are threatened by habitat loss, human disturbance, increased predation rates from predators associated with human development, flooding from rising sea-levels and increased storms due to global climate change.
-The concentration of large numbers of Roseate Terns at few breeding locations in itself is a threat.
-Environmental factors such as storms and flooding or biological factors such as a low year of breeding due to chance or predation could produce years of low productivity.
-These effects in just a few colonies could affect the viability of the species in the state as well as in the entire northeastern U.S.
+Roseate Tern numbers were reduced by egging and the millinery trade before the passage of the Migratory Bird Treat Act in 1918.
+Today, Roseate Terns are threatened by habitat loss and degradation, human disturbance, hunting and egg collecting, increased predation, rising sea-levels, and increased flooding from storms due to global climate change.
+The concentration of large numbers of Roseate Terns at a few breeding locations is in itself a threat.
+Environmental factors like storms and flooding and biological factors such as a low nest success due to predation can result in years of low productivity.
+If these occur in just a few colonies, it could affect the viability of the species in the entire northeastern U.S.

 Annual productivity estimates on Great Gull Island seem to indicate good breeding success in that colony (Cormons, pers. comm.).
-Similar studies in other NY colonies, in addition to the population index counts that are conducted annually would be useful to determine trends in productivity.
-If breeding success is deemed to be low, then threats may be identified and management actions can be taken if needed.
+Continued productivity monitoring, in addition to the population index counts that are conducted annually, are needed to monitor the population.
+If breeding success is low, possible causes should be identified and management actions taken, if possible.
 In order to ensure adult survival during the nonbreeding season, research on threats to the species on its wintering grounds should continue.
 Research is currently underway in Brazil (Hays et al. 1997, 1999).
 In addition, Brazilians from Aquasis in cooperation with the Great Gull Island Project are working to protect the species on the coast of Ceara in Northern Brazil (Hays 2009/2010).
-Until recently little was know of the behavior, feeding, and timing and locations of movements on the wintering grounds.
+Until recently, little was known of the behavior, feeding, and timing and locations of movements on the wintering grounds.
 However, initial studies currently are underway (Hays in prep.).
 Research is also needed to determine migratory routes and stopover locations and the relation of these movements to fish availability (Gochfeld et al. 1998).
 Puerto Rico was recently identified as a stopover location when Gabriel Lugo photographed banded Roseate Terns during migration (Hays et al. 2010).

 The distribution of the Roseate Tern is widespread and includes the Atlantic, Indian, and southwestern Pacific oceans.
-BREEDING: Their breeding range extends locally along Atlantic coast of North America, mainly from Quebec to New York; also Dry Tortugas, Florida Keys, Bahamas (Sprunt 1984), and other islands of West Indies, islands off Venezuela, and islands off the northern coast of Honduras and Belize (Spendelow and Patton 1988).
+BREEDING: Their breeding range in the Americas extends locally along the Atlantic coast of North America, mainly from Quebec to New York; also Dry Tortugas, Florida Keys, Bahamas (Sprunt 1984), and other islands of West Indies, islands off Venezuela, and islands off the northern coast of Honduras and Belize (Spendelow and Patton 1988).
 In northeastern North America, over 90% of the breeding population is concentrated in three colonies: Great Gull Island in NY, and Bird and Ram Islands in MA.
-The species also occurs in the Old World.
 NON-BREEDING: Roseate Terns overwinter in the Americas, primarily along the Brazilian coast (Hays et al. 1997, 1999).

-The combination of characters that distinguish this species from other adult terns during the breeding season are: orange-red legs and feet, pale grey back, deeply forked tail, and a black bill with red at the base.
-The rosy tint on the breast is generally not a useful character during the summer because it is barely visible.
+The combination of characters that distinguish this species from other adult terns during the breeding season are: orange-red legs and feet, pale gray back, deeply forked tail, and a black bill with red at the base.
+The rosy tint on the breast is generally not a useful character during the summer because it is subtle.

-Adults in breeding plumage are easiest to identify but juveniles and birds in their winter plumage can also be distinguised from other tern species.
+Adults in breeding plumage are easiest to identify but juveniles and birds in their winter plumage can also be distinguished from other tern species.

 Roseate Tern pairs are monogamous for the breeding season.
-They breed in large colonies frequently with Common Terns (Sterna hirundo) (Bent 1921, Cramp 1985).
+They breed in large colonies, frequently with Common Terns (Sterna hirundo) (Bent 1921, Cramp 1985).
 They have various breeding displays in the air and on the ground (described in detail by Cullen 1960, Cullen 1962, Cramp 1985).
 Both parents take turns incubating eggs and brooding and feeding chicks.
-Chicks are semiprecocial at hatching, meaing they aren't fully capable of thermoregulating and feeding themselves.
-They are already covered in down when they hatch, open their eyes and walk as soon as they are dry (Cormons pers. comm.).
+Chicks are semi-precocial at hatching, meaning they aren't fully capable of thermoregulating and feeding themselves.
+They are already covered in down when they hatch, and they open their eyes and walk as soon as they are dry (Cormons pers. comm.).
 Adults exhibit a strong fast, flight with shallow wing beats.
-To capture fish they use an aerial plunge dive and submerge breifly (Gochfeld et al. 1998) remaining underwater for up to 2.5 seconds (Nisbet 1981, Duffy 1986).
+To capture fish they use an aerial plunge dive and submerge briefly (Gochfeld et al. 1998), remaining underwater for up to 2.5 seconds (Nisbet 1981, Duffy 1986).
 Roseate Terns have an impressive array of aerial defenses.
 When a predator or suspected threat enters their territory, they may circle above them, swoop at them, and/or dive-bomb them while giving an attack call (Gochfeld et al. 1998).